orbcode/orbuculum/README.md

  `-b, --basedir [basedir]`: for channels, terminated with a trailing directory seperator,
      so if you put xyz/chan then all ITM software channels will end up in a directory xyz/chan.
-If xyz/chan doesn't exist, then the channel creation will fail silently.
+If xyz/chan doesn't exist, then channel creation will fail silently.

  `-c, --channel [Number],[Name],[Format]`: of channel to populate (repeat per channel) using printf formatting.